B13rg/B13rg.github.io/_posts/2019-10-21-Tmux-Setup.md

 layout: post
 title:	"My Tmux Setup"
 category: [Programming]
+excerpt: Tmux is a "Terminal Multiplexer", meaning you can create and use multiple terminals in one window at the same time.
+This article describes the various customizations I have made to make my life in the terminal easier.
+image: /images/tmux/squareSelect.PNG
 ---

 Tmux is a "Terminal Multiplexer", meaning you can create and use multiple terminals in one window at the same time.